Hanfu: Ban of hufu, return to hanfu, and cultural integration

-Other new Ming dynasty attires influenced by the Yuan dynasty include the small hat (小帽; xiaomao), the dahu.
-Archeological evidence from the tombs of Ming dynasty princes show that the Mongol-style attire continued to exist well until the 16th century.
+Other new Ming dynasty attires influenced by the Yuan dynasty include the small hat (小帽; xiaomao) or liuheyitong mao (六合一統帽), the dahu.
+Archeological evidence from the tombs of Ming dynasty princes show that the Mongol-style attire continued to exist well until the 15th century.
 The Ming dynasty also adopted bijia, humao, and a waistcoat with buttons at the front from Yuan dynasty.

 Establishing new dress regulations

 The founder of the Ming dynasty, the Hongwu Emperor, saw the fundamentality of making a new dress code to consolidate his rule; he spent almost all his reigning years developing and institutionalizing dressing regulations, which were recorded in various compilation of texts, such as the Collected Statutes of the Ming Dynasty.
 The dressing regulations were based on the dressing system of the Tang and Song dynasties.
 Moreover, the Ming dynasty dressing regulations were strongly related to the ritual system; the Confucian codes and ideals that were popularized during the Ming dynasty also had a significant effect on those regulations.
 The dressing regulations determined what attire and ornaments could be worn depending on one's social ranks.
 For example, the Ming dynasty's basic dressing principles, announced in 1392, included the following:

 In the Ming dynasty, the inner garment that people wore were called neidan (内单).
 The fabric material of the outer garment are determined by one's social status.
 The emperors tend to wear yellow satin gown with dragon designs, jade belts, and yishanguan (翼善冠; philanthropy crown, with wings folded upwards).
 The yishanguan were only worn by emperors and other members of the royal family on formal occasions.
 Officials wore different wore robes of various colours and patterns; they also wore gauze hats.
 Civil and military officials wore different types of guanfu (官服), depending on occasions and events: chaofu (朝服; court dress), the jifu (祭服; sacrificial ceremony dress), the gongfu (公服; public service dress), the changfu (常服; everyday dress), and the yanfu (燕服; casual or leisure clothing).
 The officials' robes are usually patched with embroidered square pattern of animals on the back and the front; the patches are called the Mandarin square, and were differentiated between officials' ranks.
 Minor differences can be observed between the Mandarin squares decreed by the Hongwu Emperor and the Jiajing Emperor.

 The Ming dynasty empresses appeared to be wearing similar dress as their Song dynasty counterparts.
 The queens wore crown with decorations of dragons and phoenixes, and wore a red large-sleeves upper garments also decorated with dragon and phoenixes.
 The dressing of officials' wives and mothers who were bestowed the title of "appointed lady" (mingfu; 命妇) were also strictly regulated.
 The Emperors could bestow special types of robes to people that he favoured, such as the mangfu, the douniufu (斗牛服; "fighting bull" robe; the "fighting bull" is a two-horned dragon-like creature), and the feiyufu.
 The illegal use and production of those special robes were prohibited by imperial decree and could result to severe punishment or death.